 In practice, the replication and deletion works as follows.
-Consider a node A having an item I, with an anchor zone defined by center point c and radius r.
-Let h denote the distance of node A from point c.
-When node A meets another node B, A will replicate item I to B with probability $p_r(h)$:
+Consider a node A having an item I, with an anchor zone defined by center point P and radii r and a.
+Let h denote the distance of node A from point P. When node A meets another node B, A will replicate item I to B with probability $p_r(h)$: